ckgresla/AgentWalker/README.md

 Also included is the custom environment executable (can be imported as a custom env with Gym) for both MacOS ("Environment-1.app") & certain Linux Based Systems ("Environment-1.x86_64")

-The goal is to use this repo as a intermediate testing ground for RL algorithms after something like Cartpole or a 2D Walker
+This env is significantly harder than the old school Cartpole-esque problems, nice intermediate step for training RL agents